 As a result if you google any support groups or look on social media there are a myriad of people to turn to for advice and practical help.
 There is a hashtag #bcsm (breast cancer social media) , indeed there is a whole oncology ontology for every type of cancer and treatment.
 This has been produced by my learned virtual colleague Matt Katz (@subatomicdoc).
 There is a survivor perspective provided by Marie Ennis O’Connor (@JBBC) amongst others.
 I have been particularly struck by these aspects of being engaged in healthcare social media.

 America will always do things bigger and better—MD Anderson have a bell that’s rung every time someone completes treatment , the American cancer society has a national survivors day with tips for health promotion alongside.
+There is also healthcare resources for veterans.
 We in the UK adopted Livestrong for a time with the ubiquitous wearing of a yellow bracelet.
 We also had the awareness raising Movember and annual moon walks and endless charitable events.

 I don’t think there is a lack of awareness of the impact that cancer has on our lives more broadly—the many charities see to that.
 There is a specific awareness of the needs of those who are living beyond cancer—even the term survivor has helpful connotations akin to the battle and war metaphors used when “fighting” but I use the term as at least it is recognised widely.